cran-task-views/TimeSeries/TimeSeries.md

   Dynamic Generalized Additive Models are implemented in `r pkg("mvgam")`.
   Conditional Efficient Bayesian inference for nonlinear and non-Gaussian state space models is provided in `r pkg("bssm")`.
   `r pkg("PTSR")` includes functions to model and forecast a range of regression based dynamic models for positive time series.
+  Time series between 0 and 1 can be modelled using beta ARMA models in `r pkg("betaARMA")`.
 - *Count time series* models are handled in the
   `r pkg("tscount")` and `r pkg("acp")` packages.
   `r pkg("fableCount")` provides a tidy interface to the INGARCH model from `r pkg("tscount")` and the GLARMA model from `r pkg("glarma")`.